sakaishu/NOTTaskPaperForIOS/README.md

 * replace sync code with the latest Dropbox SDK and fix the sync issue mentioned in the README
 * add bug/crash reporting
 * come up with a new name for the app and repo, and release the app

+I plan to further modernize ObjC style and usage as I touch each file during dev.

 # Original README